 How to profit from change

 More world-changing technology will emerge in the 21st century than in any previous one.
 The Cato Institute's report noted that "the progress of the 20th century is not a mere historical blip but rather the start of a long-term trend of improved life on earth."
 Indeed, science and engineering have already reshaped the world we knew just 10 years ago.

 This is great news for investors, especially with a lot of beaten-down innovators in today's market.
 Such innovation presents unparalleled opportunities to capitalize on the pioneering companies that will change our world -- but which of these companies is worthy of your investing dollars?

 Fool co-founder David Gardner and his Rule Breakers team are always keeping their eye out for groundbreaking companies that also happen to have great business models.
 For example, in April 2005, the team noticed Intuitive Surgical's tremendous sales growth and its near-monopoly on the robotic technology that enables minimally invasive surgery.
 The pick has returned 114% for subscribers since then.

 This article was originally published Oct.
 16, 2006.
 It has been updated.

 Todd Wenning does not own shares of any company mentioned.
-Suntech Power Holdings and Intuitive Surgical are Rule Breakers recommendations.
-Garmin is a Motley Fool Global Gains pick. eBay is a Motley Fool Inside Value recommendation.
-Garmin and eBay are Motley Fool Stock Advisor picks.
+Suntech Power Holdings, Intuitive Surgical, and Google are Motley Fool Rule Breakers recommendations. eBay and Walt Disney are both Inside Value and Stock Advisor selections.
 The Motley Fool is investors writing for investors.